RevolutionTech/bg-teach/src/teaches/western-legends.md

   - [ ] Ranch: acquire cattle
     - [ ] Take 1 cattle token of matching colour
     - [ ] Can look at reward anytime
-    - [ ] Wrangle: drop off cattle at a rail station to gain 1 MP
+    - [ ] Wrangle (not an action): drop off cattle at a rail station to gain 1 MP
-    - [ ] Rustle: drop off cattle at opposing ranch to gain 1 WP
+    - [ ] Rustle (not an action): drop off cattle at opposing ranch to gain 1 WP
-    - [ ] Either way, take cattle reward
+    - [ ] Either way, take cattle reward and shuffle into appropriate stack
   - [ ] General Store: purchase/upgrade
     - [ ] Exchange $ for any number of items, as long as you can afford it
     - [ ] When purchasing, can immediately equip